 Taking a step back and ensuring the correct goals are defined will help guide the product in the correct direction for these goals, and also help to establish the Key Performance Indicators as the product progresses through its lifecycle.

 We’ll research and help evaluate the answers to those questions - and we’ll use them to drive the project and guide our design decisions.

 We’ll dig deep into your business to determine what sets you apart – and how we can leverage that into a unique value proposition.

 We evaluate and benchmark similar products and apps in the same space.
 We also look at a competitor’s strategies used to achieve their objectives with their product.
 Finally, we measure a competitor’s strengths and weaknesses as well as their app user experience.

 Users make the product.
 So we’ll learn everything we can about them – who they are, what drives them, and what they need and expect from you and your brand.

 Experiences are shaped by story.
 Our conceptualization planning includes the creation of User Stories, User Scenarios, and Use Cases.
 As a result, we can ensure that we’re reaching the right audiences – and giving them the right paths to follow.

 It will also involve developing an expertise of your market, industry, users, competition, technology, and design.
-In order to create a digital product that is both innovative and competitive, understanding the domain you are engaged with, who your users are, and what differentiates you is imperative.
+In order to create a digital product that is both innovative and competitive, understanding the domain you are engaged with, who your users are, and what differentiates you.